SamirRCHI/Viral_Load_Data_Categorization/README.txt

 Networking.py
 _____________

 This is a data structure to handle patient paths.
 Read Networking.py documentation.

+Note: DataS1.csv is in a "one patient format" - which is essential for the load to work.
+Some Viral Load files may be in "three column format" which will throw hidden errors in the loading procedure!
+In order to fix this, use the function "three_column_2_one_patient_format" to change the "three column format" into a "one patient format".